 - Approximately 17 million people had a stroke in 2010 and 33 million people have previously had a stroke and were still alive.

-- Between 1990 and 2010 the number of strokes decrease by approximately 10% in the developed world and increased by 10% in the developing world.
+- Between 1990 and 2010 the number of strokes decreases by approximately 10% in the developed world and increased by 10% in the developing world.

 - 30 to 50% of stroke survivors suffer post-stroke depression, which is characterized by lethargy, irritability, sleep disturbances, lowered self-esteem and withdrawal.

-- Up to 10% of people following a stroke develop seizures, most commonly in the week subsequent to the event; the severity of the stroke increases the likelihood of a seizure.
+- Up to 10% of people following a stroke develop seizures, most commonly in the week after the event; the severity of the stroke increases the likelihood of a seizure.